-Customer Support Center (Call Center) - The Exchange call center services are provided under contract with Faneuil, Inc. Following a competitive procurement process, Faneuil was awarded a new contract that begins July 1, 2019.
-The site locations remain unchanged with the primary site located in Spokane, Washington, with overflow call services provided out of other Faneuil call center locations in Orlando, Florida and Wichita, Kansas.
-The contract re-procurement provides for IT infrastructure, security, telephony, and hardware upgrades, plus training and quality software enhancements.
-Additionally, the Customer Relationship Management (CRM) software is replaced allowing for implementation of live chat service for consumers and stronger reporting capabilities.
+Customer Support Center (Call Center) - The Exchange call center services are provided under contract with Faneuil, Inc. The site locations remained unchanged for the Open Enrollment ramp up for 2019 with the primary site located in Spokane, Washington, and overflow call services provided out of other Faneuil call center locations in Orlando, Florida and Wichita, Kansas.
+Following Open Enrollment, the overflow staff ramped down and the Wichita, Kansas location closed in February 2020.
+The contract re-procurement provided for IT infrastructure, security, telephony, and hardware upgrades, plus training and quality software enhancements.
+Additionally, the Customer Relationship Management (CRM) software allows access to live chat service for consumers in English and Spanish through the Healthplanfinder web portal application.

-Customer Support Center Representatives (CSRs) are trained and available to provide assistance across customer channels (i.e., Healthplanfinder web portal, telephone, email, and mail) to individuals, carriers, navigators, and brokers.
+Customer Support Center Representatives (CSRs) are trained and available to provide assistance across customer channels (i.e. Healthplanfinder web portal, telephone, email, and mail) to individuals, carriers, navigators, and brokers.
 Assistance with bi-lingual call center representatives or an interpreter in up to 240 languages is available for limited English proficient persons.
 CSRs are trained to assist customers with health insurance eligibility, application, and enrollment; tax credits and cost sharing reductions; and non-subsidized QHP and state medical programs.
 Call volume and staff number variance is driven primarily by open enrollment cycles and other seasonality variables.
+The live chat services allows for a CSR to handle two concurrent chats with consumers using the Healthplanfinder web portal.